 Effective Ways of Dealing With Stress

-The National Institute of Mental Health suggests several different ways for dealing with various levels of temporary and chronic stress.
+The National Institute of Mental Health suggests several ways to deal with various temporary and chronic stress levels.
 These include:

 - Getting regular exercise.
-Many studies have shown that even short bursts of intense exercise or 30 minutes to an hour of moderate exercise improves levels of cortisol, a stress-related chemical, in the brain
+Many studies have shown that even short bursts of intense exercise or 30 minutes to an hour of moderate exercise improve levels of cortisol, a stress-related chemical, in the brain.

 - Paying attention to the symptoms of chronic stress, such as insomnia, racing thoughts, having low energy, depression or an uptick in using alcohol consumption or other sedatives